 - pinpoint, using latitude-longitude pairs, the locations of lynchings in North Carolina and South Carolina, and over time, the former Confederacy

 - provide access to relevant manuscript material, particularly digital newspaper articles.

 - offer users both broad and specific information about lynching in North Carolina for research, teaching, and other uses.

 - create a space for one facet of an important conversation about race, violence, and power in the United States.

 This project seeks to address the irony that despite the fact that members of lynch mobs documented their activities deliberately and prolifically, the physical spaces by and large remain unmarked.
 This project will visualize lynchings in new ways, to the extent possible privileging images of modern sites of historic lynchings over the mob-produced images of damaged black bodies that were intended to terrorize the wider black community.

-Current and future iterations of the project will seek to engage community partners in diverse styles of documentation; integrate lynching and death penalty data (it is intriguing that Orange and Durham Counties had no reported lynchings, according to the EJI report, but among those counties with the most legal executions in the early 20th Century); address press coverage; and include attempted lynchings, not just those that resulted in a death.
+Current and future iterations of the project will seek to engage community partners in diverse styles of documentation; integrate lynching and death penalty data; address press coverage; and include attempted lynchings, not just those that resulted in a death.